lupyuen/lupyuen.github.io/src/wisgate.md

 }
 ```

 We'll learn more about the timer in a while.
-(Hint: It triggers the sending of a LoRaWAN Packet)
+(Hint: It triggers the sending of a LoRaWAN Data Packet)

 We have another Callback Function that's called when our __Join Request is rejected__ by WisGate: [`main.cpp`](https://github.com/lupyuen/wisblock-lorawan/blob/master/src/main.cpp#L238-L246)